kawilliams/kawilliams.github.io/teaching/hci/homework/healthdesign.md

 # Health Design

 * Group size: **Individual**
-* Assignment opens: Monday, September 9
+* Assignment opens: Wednesday, September 10
-* Due: ~~Monday, September 16~~ Tuesday, September 17 by 11:55 PM
+* Due: Wednesday, September 17 by 11:55 PM

 ## Overview
 Before your first group design sprint, this individual assignment will introduce you to some aspects of the design process: